proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Arrow In-Depth
 ==============

-Arrow provides you with a variety of tools to help you organize, execute and configure your tests
+Arrow provides you with a variety of tools to help you organize, execute and configure your tests.

 Test Suite Organization
 -----------------------

-Test Descriptor files allow you to organize your tests into test suites, while also allowing you to control when and which tests execute at a given phase of your development cycle.
+Test descriptor files allow you to organize your tests into test suites, while also allowing you to control when and which tests execute at a given phase of your development cycle.

 Consider the following scenario:
 You have just finished creating a suite of tests that validate the application we discussed in the `Arrow Tutorial <./arrow_tutorial.rst>`_ chapter.

 At this point you have the following test files:

-* Fuctional Tests
+* Functional Tests
 * Integration Tests

 For this sample, we'll pretend unit tests are being addressed elsewhere.

-If you recall, to execute the two test files above against our mock and HTTP End-Ponit, we'd type something like this:
+If you recall, to execute the two test files above against our mock and HTTP endpoint, we'd type something like this:

 ::

+  For globally installed Arrow

    arrow test-func.js  --page=testMock.html --lib=test-lib.js
    arrow test-func.js  --page=http://www.doctor46.com/tabview.html --lib=test-lib.js
    arrow test-int.js  --page=http://www.doctor46.com/tabview.html --lib=test-lib.js

+  For locally installed Arrow

+   ./node_modules/.bin/arrow test-func.js  --page=testMock.html --lib=test-lib.js
+   ./node_modules/.bin/arrow test-func.js  --page=http://www.doctor46.com/tabview.html --lib=test-lib.js
+   ./node_modules/.bin/arrow test-int.js  --page=http://www.doctor46.com/tabview.html --lib=test-lib.js

 Let's pretend we wanted to easily decide which test files executed and which didn't.
 Test Descriptors_ allow you to do this easily and in one location